 Lieu de naissance : Sydney Mines

-Memorial donations may be made to the Cape Breton Cancer Centre or Hospice/Palliative Care Society of Cape Breton.
+In lieu of flowers, donations can be made to the Hospice Palliative Care Society of Cape Breton County.